Resolving stellar populations, star formation, and interstellar medium conditions with JWST in a large spiral galaxy at $z\approx2$: Implications on the evolution of the galaxy disk

-In Sect. \ref{sec:chemical_abundances}, we measure a value of log(S/O)\,\,--\,2.0 $\pm$ 0.2 and \,--\,1.9 $\pm$ 0.2 for the Inter-Arm, Clump-N regions of \target.
-The measured value is systematically smaller than the solar value log(S/O)$_\odot$\,$\sim$\, $-1.6$ \citep{Asplund:2021}. or Clump-S, we still obtain a sub-solar S/O abundance but compatible with the solar one within the large uncertainties.
-A low S/O abundance is also observed in other $z$\,>\,2 galaxies \citep{Rogers:2024, Rogers:2025} at both low- and high-metallicities.
-The inferred abundance pattern might be consequence of the existence of a secondary (subdominant) production channel of sulfur through Type Ia SNe \citep{Kobayashi:2020}, which leads to different oxygen and sulfur yields of oxygen and sulfur, thus altering the relative S/O abundance.
-The subsolar nature of these high-z sources, hence, might indicate that Type Ia SNe have not had time to explode yet.
-Another possible explanation for the low S/O values could be that sulfur might be captured into ice and dust grains \citep{hilyBlant:2022, PerezDiaz:2024}.
-Studies of local galaxies and individual HII regions have found large scatters for S/O abundance \citep[e.g.,][]{Diaz:2022,PerezDiaz:2024}, with some works revealing tentative evidence of lower S/O at increasing 12\,+\,log(O/H) \citep{Diaz:2022}, while others do not \citep{Izotov:2006}.
-However, a similar decreasing trend with metallicity is also observed for other $\alpha$ elements, which might be ascribed to the depletion of oxygen into dust grains \citep{Izotov:2006}.
+In Sect. \ref{sec:chemical_abundances}, we reported a value of log(S/O)\,\,--\,2.0 $\pm$ 0.2 and \,--\,1.9 $\pm$ 0.2 for the inter-arm and Clump-N regions of \target.
+The measured value is systematically lower than the solar value of log(S/O)$_\odot$\,$\sim$\, $-1.6$ \citep{Asplund:2021}.
+For Clump-S, we still obtain a subsolar S/O abundance compatible with the solar value within the large uncertainties.
+A low S/O abundance is also observed in other $z$\,>\,2 galaxies \citep{Rogers:2024, Rogers:2026} at both low- and high-metallicities.
+The inferred abundance pattern may result from a secondary (subdominant) sulfur production channel through type Ia SNe \citep{Kobayashi:2020}, which produces different oxygen and sulfur yields, thereby altering the relative S/O abundance.
+The subsolar nature of these high-z sources, hence, might indicate that type Ia SNe have not had time to explode yet.
+Another possible explanation for the low S/O values is that sulfur may be captured by ice and dust grains \citep{hilyBlant:2022, PerezDiaz:2024}.
+Studies of local galaxies and individual HII regions have found large scatters for S/O abundance \citep[e.g.,][]{Diaz:2022,PerezDiaz:2024}, with some studies revealing tentative evidence of lower S/O at increasing 12\,+\,log(O/H) \citep{Diaz:2022}, while others find no such trend \citep{Izotov:2006}.
+However, a similar decreasing trend with metallicity is also observed for other $\alpha$ elements, which may be ascribed to the depletion of oxygen into dust grains \citep{Izotov:2006}.
 In light of this, our measurements of abundance patterns in \target highlight the need for caution when using nitrogen or sulfur to infer 12\,+\,log(O/H) gas-phase metallicities \citep{PerezDiaz:2024}.
-In particular, larger samples of $z$\,>\,1 galaxies with available S/O measurements will be needed to check on the validity at high redshift of the assumption of constant S/O abundance.
+In particular, larger samples of $z$\,>\,1 galaxies with available S/O measurements are needed to validate the assumption of constant S/O abundance at high redshifts.